 If the spouse has a good faith belief that the couple was married, it must be on reasonable grounds.
 In other words, a court must determine that any reasonable person would also believe himself or herself married in similar circumstances.
 The court determines the degree to which the belief is reasonable objectively.

 If a spouse had reason to believe the marriage was valid, he or she may have rights as a putative spouse.
 A putative spouse is a person who had a good faith belief he or she was married on reasonable grounds.
 Putative spouses do not hold the same rights as legally married spouses, but may receive similar rights regarding the division of property, spousal support, and attorney fees.

 California is a community property state.
 When divorce proceedings begin, most marital property is community property and the spouses divide it evenly.
 If the marriage was never valid, the court terms community property quasi-marital property and divides it between the two parties.

 Put simply, if your spouse led you to believe you were married and a judge determines any reasonable person would have believed the same, you might be a putative spouse.
 In that case, you would divide the property involved in your partnership with your believed spouse in the usual way.
 It is your right to receive spousal support, if applicable, as well as attorney fees.

 If a court determines your belief the marriage was legal was not reasonable, or if you simply entered into a long-term living situation with someone you considered a partner, you cannot apply putative marriage.
 Instead, you are unmarried cohabitants and must honor any contracts you entered into at that time.
 If there is no such contract, the division of property is subject to any contract you make while ending the cohabitation.

 Questions about putative marriage or cohabitation?
-Contact a trusted, local divorce attorney to see which laws may apply to your situation.
+Contact a trusted, Orange County divorce attorney to see which laws may apply to your situation.